 HOWEVER – skiing in the secret areas of the back country in beautiful, soft powder is a definite GOB – Get Onyer Bucketlist!
-You can never mitigate 100% of the risks, but a blog will follow to explain how you can get out there in Monte Rosa as safely as possible.
+You can never mitigate 100% of the risks, my blog With Great Powder Comes Great Responsibility! explains how you can get out there in Monte Rosa as safely as possible.

 6. Quiet, Traditional Villages.

 If it’s Après Ski you want, go to Austria.

 The resort villages in Monte Rosa are very traditional.
 They are small, quiet, picturesque, low key and WONDERFUL.
 Many of the apartments are holiday homes owned by wealthy Milanese and Torinese, which is why the area is often so quiet during in the week.
 There are enough lively bars, shops and restaurants to keep you going, but don’t expect dancing on the tables until the wee small hours!

 - Champoluc (1600m) and Frachey are located in the western valley.
 Champoluc is the largest of the villages but is hardly a metropolis!